vinegarhq/vinegarhq.github.io/src/Sober/FAQ/index.md

 Sober is unofficial research software.
 Roblox may choose to prevent Sober clients from using their services at any time.

 ## Multi Instances support?
-No, as Roblox considers this practice malicious.
+No, as [Roblox considers this practice malicious](https://devforum.roblox.com/t/is-fishstrap-bloxstrap-no-longer-allowed-on-the-platform/3829253/13).
 Even if it weren't the case, we would rather not let Sober be used (or be as unintuitive as possible to use) in bot farms.

+## Can I install Sober on Windows Subsystem for Linux?
+In all due respect, we would rather have you use what's already given to you instead of attempting extra hurdles to make a graphical program work on WSL.